LanceWW0/LanceWW0.github.io/apps/what-cow/privacy-policy.md

 **Information You Provide**
 - We do not collect any direct indicators about you personally - there is no sign up process or log in features.
+- Photos that are uploaded to the app are not stored on-device or on the cloud.
+They are sent via the OpenAI API which has its own privacy policy.

 **Automatically Collected Information**
 - Usage Information: We may collect information about your interaction with the app, such as the features you use and how often you use them.
 This also includes diagnostics and crash reports.